 Environmental Costs of Fossil Fuels

-The true costs of fossil fuel use hit much more than just our wallets.
+The cost of using fossil fuels hits much more than just our wallets.
 They take a serious toll on the environment as well.
 Fossil fuels emit greenhouse gases that capture heat and cause the planet’s temperature to rise, and they create harmful air, water and land pollution.
 The major greenhouse gases are:

 Produced from the burning of fossil fuels (natural gas, oil and coal), as well as manufacturing, industry and agricultural processes